gseidler/The-MSX-Red-Book/the_msx_red_book.md

 7. -Y, X*0.5
 8. X, Y*0.5

 It can be seen from the above that, ignoring the sign of the coordinates for the moment, there are only four terms involved.
-Therefore, rather than performing the relatively slow aspect ratio multiplication (5CEBH) for each point, the terms X\*0.5 and Y\*0.5 can be prepared in advance and the complete sequence generated by interchanging and negating the four terms.
-With the aspect ratio shown above the initial conditions are set up so that register pair HL=X, register pair DE= -Y\*0.5, CXOFF=Y and CYOFF=X\*0.5 and successive points are produced by the operations:
+Therefore, rather than performing the relatively slow aspect ratio multiplication ([5CEBH](#5cebh)) for each point, the terms X\*0.5 and Y\*0.5 can be prepared in advance and the complete sequence generated by interchanging and negating the four terms.
+With the aspect ratio shown above the initial conditions are set up so that register pair HL=X, register pair DE=-Y\*0.5, CXOFF=Y and CYOFF=X\*0.5 and successive points are produced by the operations:

 1. Exchange HL and CXOFF, negate HL.
 2. Exchange DE and CYOFF, negate DE.

 In parallel with the computation of each circle coordinate the number of points required to reach the start of the segment containing the point is kept in CPCNT8.
 This will initially be zero and will increase by 2\*RADIUS\*SIN(PI/4) as each ninety degree rotation is made.
 As each of the eight points is produced its Y coordinate value is added to the contents of CPCNT8 and compared to the start and end angles to determine the appropriate course of action.
 If the point is between the two angles and [CPLOTF](#cplotf) is zero, or if it is outside the angles and [CPLOTF](#cplotf) is non-zero, the coordinates are added to the circle centre coordinates (5CDCH) and the point set via the [SCALXY](#scalxy), [MAPXYC](#mapxyc) and [SETC](#setc) standard routines.
-If the point is equal to either of the two angles, and the associated bit is set in CLINEF, the coordinates are added to the circle centre coordinates (5CDCH) and a line drawn to the centre (593CH).
+If the point is equal to either of the two angles, and the associated bit is set in CLINEF, the coordinates are added to the circle centre coordinates (5CDCH) and a line drawn to the centre ([593CH](#593ch)).
 If none of these conditions is applicable no action is taken other than to proceed to the next point.

 <a name="5cebh"></a>